 Euroculture prepares graduates for professions and research careers where knowledge of contemporary Europe and the European Union institutions are of relevance.

-Due to the multi- and interdisciplinary nature of the Euroculture programme, its graduates find work in a broad range of sectors where expert knowledge of present Europe and European integration processes is required.
-A number of our graduates have also undertaken further studies on doctoral level.
+Due to the multi- and interdisciplinary nature of the Euroculture program, its graduates find work in a broad range of sectors where expert knowledge of present Europe and European integration processes is required.
+A number of our graduates have also undertaken further studies on the doctoral level.

-Euroculture alumni have found employment in the following areas/organisations:
+Euroculture alumni have found employment in the following areas/organizations:

 - EU institutions

-- International and national organisations (non-governmental, non-profit, foundations)
+- International and national organizations (non-governmental, non-profit, foundations)

-- Embassies and ministeries all over the world
+- Embassies and ministries all over the world

 - Media, journalism, publishing, libraries